henrygouk/dopt/README.md

 dopt
 ====

-A numerical optimisation framework for the D programming language.
+A numerical optimisation and deep learning framework for D.

 Current features include: